mmistakes/minimal-mistakes/_posts/2022-06-18-zio-streams.md

 ### Logs-As-A-Stream

-Many messaging platforms, such as Kafka, Pulsar, and/ RabbitMQ have what they advertise as `Stream`s.
-At the heart of this, there is the concept that a message is _produced_, and written to disk as an _append-only_ log. _Some time later_ a `consumer` can read back entries from that log at their own leisure, and there is a guarantee that the within the same offset (i.e. the first 1000 elements), the data will be constant, even if re-processed later.
+Many messaging platforms, such as Kafka, Pulsar, and/or RabbitMQ have what they advertise as `Stream`s.
+At the heart of this, there is the concept that a message is _produced_, and written to disk as an _append-only_ log. _Some time later_ a `consumer` can read back entries from that log at their own leisure, and there is a guarantee that within the same offset (i.e. the first 1000 elements), the data will be constant, even if re-processed later.
 This fits our broad definition, because the data is ordered and available over time.

 ### FileInputStream

-In our example later, we are going to process blog posts to parse tag-data.
+In our example later, we are going to process blog posts to parse tag meta-data.
 These files are not processed terribly different than our append-only log above;
 any given file is an ordered collection of elements, we read them in one at a time, and do something with that information as we go.
 A notable difference from